On the Impossible Safety of Large AI Models: Dangerous scenarios

 \subsection{Search and recommendation algorithms}

-Early in the COVID-19 pandemic, \cite{JohnsonVRLG+20} showed an alarming growth of anti-vaccination movements in Facebook groups.
-The authors noted that ``anti-vaccination clusters offer a wide range of potentially attractive narratives that blend topics such as safety concerns, conspiracy theories and alternative health and medicine''.
-Today's hyper-personalized algorithm content recommendation is likely to worsen the problem.
-Indeed, most users may want to focus on only one specific feature of the vaccinal benefit-risk balance, in which case they may be more likely to be recommended anti-vaccinal content than vaccinal content.

-Large \emph{foundation models} are likely to exacerbate such a phenomenon.
-Indeed, in the context of radicalization, \cite{McGuffieNewhouse20} showed that large \emph{foundation models} adapt to the user's previous queries.
+In the context of radicalization, \cite{McGuffieNewhouse20} showed that LLMs adapt to the user's previous queries.
 They may thus provide targeted messaging to a user that only presents the features of a flawed view that are appealing to them.
 As exemplified by the rise of QAnon~\cite{amarasingam2020qanon}, the Capitol Riots~\cite{prabhu2021capitol} and the Rohingya genocide~\cite{whitten2020poison}, this is a serious danger for the national security of every country.
-There may be more concerning still.
-Namely, currently, there are likely orders of magnitude more investments in disinformation campaigns~\cite{bradshaw19,neudert2019,woolley20} than in providing quality information of public utility.
+Worse yet, there are likely orders of magnitude more investments in disinformation campaigns~\cite{bradshaw19,neudert2019,woolley20} than in providing quality information of public utility.
 As a result, such campaigns produce vastly more data, including automated video creation~\cite{Sandlin19}.
-Given this, even with a robust design, \emph{foundation models} trained on data crawled from the web are likely to learn more from disinformation campaigns than from quality content, and may then be turned into disinformation propagators by malicious actors.
+Given this, even with a robust design, LAIMs trained on data crawled from the web are likely to learn more from disinformation campaigns than from quality content, and may thus be turned into disinformation propagators.

-Yet, the impact of today's recommendation algorithms is enormous.
+This is especially concerning in the case of content recommendation LAIMs.
 There are now more views on YouTube than searches on Google~\cite{lewis2020}, and 70\% of these views result from algorithmic recommendations~\cite{cnet18}.
-Even though most of recommendations are not a matter of life and death, assuming that 1\% deal with vaccination, climate change, or mental health, because there are billions of recommendations per day, this still yields tens of millions of potentially life-endangering recommendations per day.
+Even assuming that only 1\% deal with vaccination, climate change, or mental health, because there are billions of recommendations per day, this still yields tens of millions of potentially life-endangering recommendations per day.
 Shouldn't the flood of dangerous misinformation be diverted?
 These are arguably \emph{today's actual trolley problems}~\cite{foot67,thomson76}; which are occurring at scales never seen before~\cite{hoang2020science,faucon2021recommendation}.